briankoser/avid/README.md

 - [x] Style empty optional roster spots
 - [x] Style user team in draft order
 - [x] Highlight user-drafted players in rankings
 - [x] Bye weeks
-- [ ] Conditionally show/hide elements before and after draft
-- [ ] Default to user's roster
-- [ ] Option to automatically switch to roster of currently picking team
-- [ ] Zoomed-out position view: see at a glance which positions have high-rated players left
+- [x] Zoomed-out position view: see at a glance which positions have high-rated players left
 - [ ] Mark target players
 - [ ] Keepers
 - [ ] Instead of static draft order, show next X picks (where X is number of teams) to make snake draft order easier to follow